Adamawa Wars: Conquest of the Adamawa Plateau and Advance to Lake Chad

-Zubairu went to gather support in Sokoto and returned with a large force of Fulani cavalry and infantry, and also appealed for support from the Mahdist movement in Adamawa, no longer an enemy to the Emir since the death of Hayutu ibn Said in the 1890’s, and who sympathized with the Emir's call for jihad against the German invaders.
-However, informats told the Germans of Zubairu's plans, despite this the Germans wanted to hold peace talks in Garoua and use Zubairu as a puppet, allowing him to stay in power in return for his help winning over the other sultanates and emirates in Sokoto.
+Zubairu went to gather support in Sokoto and returned with a large force of Fulani cavalry and infantry, and also appealed for support from the Mahdist movement in Adamawa, no longer an enemy to the Emir since the death of Hayutu ibn Said in the 1890s, and who sympathized with the Emir's call for jihad against the German invaders.
+However, informants told the Germans of Zubairu's plans, despite this the Germans wanted to hold peace talks in Garoua and use Zubairu as a puppet, allowing him to stay in power in return for his help winning over the other sultanates and emirates in Sokoto.
 Instead the Emir attacked Garoua with a much larger force in November 1901.
 However Zubairu was defeated and routed, his force suffered some 300 dead.
 Fleeing toward Maroua, Zubairu tried to raise another force, but Lieutenant Dominik led a small force of Schutztruppe in pursuit.
-At the decisive Battle of Maroua another Fulani force of cavalry led by Zubairu and Ahmadou Rufai, supported by Mahdist sympathizers, was again defeated by the Schutztruppe, although Zubairu and Rufai again escaped.
+At the decisive Battle of Maroua another Fulani force of cavalry led by Zubairu and Ahmadu Rufai, supported by Mahdist sympathizers, was again defeated by the Schutztruppe, although Zubairu and Rufai again escaped.

 After the Battle at Maroua, Zubairu and many of his supporters fled into the Mandara Mountains deeper into the Sokoto Empire.
 Hans Dominik had the local Fulani ruler Bakari Yadji executed for assisting Zubairu's escape in this region to Madagali, and his son Hamman was placed as local ruler instead.
 With the military defeat and expulsion of Zubairu as a spiritual and political overlord of the Fulani in Adamawa, the German colonial administration annexed the region from Sokoto, broke the historic ties to the Fulani's center Yola and replaced them with the connection to the seat of the residency Garoua as a new political and economic center.

-In April 1902 Sultan Umar of Mandara swore allegiance to German Emperor Kaiser Wilhelm II, and by early May 1902 an expedition had reached the southern shores of Lake Chad.
+In April 1902, Sultan Umar of Mandara swore allegiance to German Emperor Kaiser Wilhelm II, and by early May 1902, an expedition had reached the southern shores of Lake Chad.
 Despite being in exile Zubairu sent agents to get revenge on the Germans.
-In January 1903 one of his agents, Yerima Mustapha, arranged to meet and then assassinated the German resident of Maroua, Graf Fugger, with a poisoned dart, prompting Dominik to engage in a harsh occupation of the city.
+In January 1903, one of his agents, Yerima Mustapha, arranged to meet and then assassinated the German resident of Maroua, Graf Fugger, with a poisoned dart, prompting Dominik to engage in a harsh occupation of the city.
 Zubairu himself was killed later that year by his tribal rivals in British Nigeria.
-In 1903 Germany and Britain officially partitioned the region, which was followed by the formal ending of the Sokoto Caliphate.
+In 1903, Germany and Britain officially partitioned the region, which was followed by the formal ending of the Sokoto Caliphate.
 This established complete German control of northern Kamerun up to the shores of Lake Chad in Bornu.